HanTheDev/anomaly-detection-rolling-statistics/README.md

 # Efficient Data Stream Anomaly Detection with Rolling Statistics Mechanism

-You can access the website that I already create via this [link](https://impossible-odille-hanthedev-3edd50ec.koyeb.app/)
+You can access the website that I already create via this [link](https://impossible-odille-hanthedev-3edd50ec.koyeb.app/).
+If the website didn't show the programs, you can see the demonstration via this [link](https://drive.google.com/file/d/1qD85m-Yb3m6tNjmyRN8TKccIFyU-0t91/view?usp=sharing).

 Or you can clone this github and try it locally, step by step: